confluentinc/confluent-kafka-dotnet/README.md

 dotnet /path/to/avrogen.dll -s your_schema.asvc .
 ```

+### Confluent Cloud

+The [Confluent Cloud example](examples/ConfluentCloud) demonstrates how to configure the .NET client for use with [Confluent Cloud](https://www.confluent.io/confluent-cloud/).

 ## Build

 To build the library or any test or example project, run the following from within the relevant project directory: